This post may contain affiliate links. Please see my disclosure policy for details.

-As with all sound and light shows in Egypt, there’s usually two performances in one night.
+As with all sound and light shows in Egypt, there are usually two performances in one night.
 One in English and another in a different language which changes daily.
-Headsets are provided if you need translation.
+Headsets are provided if you need a translation.
 These also need a minimum amount of people to turn up to take place.

 3. Learn about the Aswan High Dam

 Every year in Aswan, the city would experience destruction with annual Nile floods.